nais/api/README.md

 Locally, most external services are replaced with fake clients, and the Kubernetes client reads data from `data/k8s`.

+The test suite uses [testcontainers](https://testcontainers.com/), and if you are using Colima you might need to follow the guidelines in the [testcontainers documentation](https://golang.testcontainers.org/system_requirements/using_colima/).

 ## Development practices

 Check practices used in this project here: [docs/practices.md](docs/practices.md)